Painting Techniques for High Ceilings and Hard-to-Reach Areas

 Second coat

-Once the first coat is completely dry, apply a second coat of paint for the best coverage and protection.
-Use the same sectioning technique, blending each new section into the previous one.
-The second coat will provide an even, professional-looking finish.
+After the first coat dries completely, apply a second coat using the same sectioning method, blending new sections into the previous ones for an even finish.

 Inspect and touch up